If you’re hungry for a little Thanksgiving horror, our writers share ten tasty holiday favorites that aren’t the same ol’ dish.

-With the U.S. deeply divided among political party lines, the liberal Chris (played by writer/director Ike Barinholtz) faces an uncomfortable Thanksgiving dinner with his conservative parents and exceptionally conservative brother Pat, as well as Pat’s Fox News-loving girlfriend Abbie.
-Though Chris has the support of his loving wife Kai (an understated Tiffany Haddish) and older sister Alice, the family affair is a pressure cooker — fueled in large part by tensions over the president’s decree that all citizens should sign a loyalty oath to their country.
+With the U.S. deeply divided among political party lines, the liberal Chris (played by writer/director Ike Barinholtz) faces an uncomfortable Thanksgiving dinner with his conservative parents and exceptionally conservative brother Pat, as well as Pat’s Fox News-loving girlfriend, Abbie.
+Though Chris has the support of his loving wife Kai (an understated Tiffany Haddish) and older sister Alice, the family affair is a pressure cooker — fueled largely by tensions over the president’s decree that all citizens should sign a loyalty oath to their country.

 Those tensions escalate — and things quickly go from awkward to terrifying — when two government officials show up to question Chris about his apparent lack of loyalty.

 It sounds heavy, and it sort of is.
 The implications of what unfolds in Barinholtz’s fictional but too-close-for-comfort world are harrowing.
 There are also scenes of fairly intense violence, as well as a growing sense of dread.
 But the tension is regularly cut with sharply written comedy, which keeps the whole affair from ever feeling too unpleasant.
 And although the political commentary is pointed and pulls no punches, it never feels preachy or heavy-handed because everyone is fodder for ridicule — even the liberal “hero”.